Undergraduate Program

 I am a current student who needs advising assistance, where should I go?

-You can make an advising appointment with the MME student services administrator by emailing Stacey Lucero at srlucero@mines.edu.
+You can make an advising appointment with the MME student services administrator by emailing Savannah Rodgers at savhende@mines.edu.
 If you are not yet declared into the major, you are encouraged to additionally see your assigned CASA advisor for assistance.
 Students who are declared may also contact their assigned faculty advisor (see your Trailhead account to locate their name).
 The student service administrator is typically best to see if you have personal concerns and general advising questions.
 Your faculty advisor is usually best if you have questions that require in-depth content expertise in metallurgical and materials engineering (e.g., why a particular prerequisite is important for a course, if it is better to take a course (e.g., process engineering) as a junior or a senior, what will be covered in specific course, what electives might be a good option to pursue if you have certain interests, etc.).

 For further questions, please don’t hesitate to contact us